Priya Narasimhan

 Priya Narasimhan is a Professor of Electrical & Computer Engineering at Carnegie Mellon University in Pittsburgh, Pennsylvania.
-She is also the CEO and founder of YinzCam, a U.S.-based technology company that provides the mobile fan experience for a number of professional sports teams and leagues in the United States, Canada, Australia and New Zealand.
+She is a serial entrepreneur, and the CEO and Founder of YinzCam, a U.S.-based technology company that provides the official mobile apps for 200+ professional sports teams, leagues, venues, and events in the United States, Canada, Mexico, U.K., Australia, New Zealand, and South America.

-Biography
+Biography.

-Narasimhan was born in India and lived in Zambia, in Africa.
-She attended the University of California, Santa Barbara, where she completed her Ph.D. in Electrical and Computer Engineering and received the 2000 Lancaster Best Doctoral Dissertation Award for her research in the area of developing mechanisms to provide fault-tolerance transparently (i.e., with no code modifications) to existing distributed applications.
-In 2001, she moved to Pittsburgh to join Carnegie Mellon University as a faculty member, where her academic interests include dependable distributed systems, fault-tolerance, embedded systems, mobile systems and sports technology.
-Her spare time is devoted to watching professional(American) football and ice-hockey games.
-She became a fan of the Pittsburgh Penguins upon moving to Pittsburgh in 2001.
+Narasimhan was born in India and completed her high school in Zambia, in Africa.
+She attended the University of California, Santa Barbara, where she received her Ph.D. in Electrical and Computer Engineering, and was awarded the 2000 Lancaster Best Doctoral Dissertation Award for her research in the area of developing mechanisms to provide fault-tolerance transparently (i.e., with no code modifications) to existing distributed applications.

+In 2001, she moved to Pittsburgh to join Carnegie Mellon University as a Professor of Electrical and Computer Engineering, where her academic interests have included dependable distributed systems, fault-tolerance, embedded systems, mobile systems and sports technology.
+She became an avid fan of the Pittsburgh Penguins upon moving to Pittsburgh in 2001, and her experience at a Penguins' hockey game was the inspiration for YinzCam.
 She is also a fan of the Pittsburgh Steelers.
+She founded YinzCam as a Carnegie Mellon spin-off in 2009, after working on research to provide in-venue, multi-angle, real-time streaming to fans within the Pittsburgh Penguins' arena.
+She also served as the Director of Intel Labs Pittsburgh, the head of the Intel Science and Technology Center for Embedded Computing at Carnegie Mellon.